 3. Take Pictures

 There are very few travelers these days who do not have a cell phone handy.
 By all means, take photos of all the vehicle damage and the surrounding area.
-You will want to have your own documentation of the scene for when you reach your lawyer and seek for compensation of the damages and car defects caused by the accident.
+You will want to have your own documentation of the scene.

 4. Trade Information with Other Drivers Involved